-Sanjrani urges joint parliament sitting on Kashmir situation
+Sanjrani urges joint Parliament sitting on Kashmir situation

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Senate Chairman Muhammad Sadiq Sanjrani on Saturday urged the president to summon the joint sitting of parliament’s two chambers to discuss the latest Kashmir situation and Indian aggression across the Line of Control.
+ISLAMABAD: Senate Chairman Muhammad Sadiq Sanjrani Saturday urged the president to summon the joint sitting of Parliament’s two chambers to discuss the latest Kashmir situation and Indian aggression across the Line of Control.

 Giving his reaction to the latest Indian violation of the Line of Control and stepped human right abuses in Indian Occupied Kashmir, Sanjrani strongly condemned the Indian unprovoked shelling and firing on the civilian population in Neelum Valley.